ferasbg/crypton/docs/README.md

-# Federated Adversarial Optimization for Deep Convolutional Networks
+# Federated Adversarial Optimization for Deep Convolutional Neural Networks
 The purpose of this work is to build a system that can use adversarial attacks as an optimization technique to improve the robustness properties of a federated deep convolutional neural network (FDCNN).